 Wondering how to spend 10 days In Northern Italy with kids?
 Here’s a family-friendly itinerary based on our trip as a family of five over the festive season.
+We flew in and out of Milan and used rentals cars, trains and taxis to get from place to place.

 Welcome to Firenze aka (Florence), the capital of Italy’s Tuscan region and the starting point of your trip.

 Depending on how you arrive and at what time of day, settle into your accommodation then plan to get lost on foot.
-Don’t stray too far for little legs, but wonder up and down narrow alleys, over cobbled streets lined with delightful eateries, art shops and shuttered apartments.
-Eat real Italian pizza, pasta and gelato (icecream) at one of the many pizzerias and restaurants, preferably a little further away from the main plazas and attractions to get a better price and a more authentic experience.
+Don’t stray too far for little legs, but wander up and down narrow alleys, over cobbled streets lined with delightful eateries, art shops and shuttered apartments.
+Eat real Italian pizza, pasta and gelato (ice cream) at one of the many pizzerias and restaurants, preferably a little further away from the main plazas and attractions to get a better price and a more authentic experience.

 All the must-see attractions are within walking distance of each other if you stay in the central historic district.